Zamiell/stardew-valley/Min-Max_Guide.md

 An alternate strategy for Spring 1 would be to ignore all of the NPCs and focus on killing every weed on the map + every weed on the farm, which has the advantage of getting a few more mixed seeds planted on the first day.
 However, in the "meet everybody" route, you still kill plenty of weeds, making the overall number of mixed seeds very similar.
 Thus, the marginal number of mixed seeds gathered in the alternate route is not worth more than the early 100g.

 - Take the Parsnip Seeds.
-- Immediately chop down trees until foraging level 1.
+- Immediately top 9 (8 1/3 for) trees until foraging level 1 and consequently clear minimal weeds starting along your path south out of your farm and ending near your house.
 We want to get level 1 before we leave to go foraging so that we have a chance to get silver-quality Spring Onions and such.
 (Focus on **only** chopping down trees.
 The route is very tight.)
   - Only chop down [Maple Trees](https://stardewvalleywiki.com/Maple_Tree) and [Pine Trees](https://stardewvalleywiki.com/Pine_Tree), not [Oak Trees](https://stardewvalleywiki.com/Oak_Tree).
 (We won't get any [Acorns](https://stardewvalleywiki.com/Acorn) for felling an Oak Tree until Spring 2 and acorns are precious.)
   - For the same reason, do not axe/hoe any seeds in the ground until Spring 2, or they will be destroyed.
   - Do not chop the stumps; only chop a tree until it falls, then move on to the next one.
 (It yields more wood and more foraging XP to do it this way.)
   - As soon as a tree starts to fall, walk towards where the wood will spawn and immediately pause the game.
 This prevents in-game time from passing, but the tree falling animation will still complete.
 Additionally, all of the wood will automatically be collected by the player while the game is still paused.
 (You should use this strategy whenever you are chopping trees and not bothering to kill the stumps.)
 - Once foraging level 1, craft a chest, place it next to the house, and empty all inventory except for scythe + axe + pickaxe + hoe.
 - Exit south to the forest.
 (The time should be around 9:20 AM.)
-- Head left past the Traveling Cart area, down to the Abandoned House, right to the Spring Onion area, and up to Marnie's Ranch.
+- Head west past the Traveling Cart area, south to the Abandoned House, east to the Spring Onion area, and north to Marnie's Ranch.
   - Pick up all foragable items along the way.
   - Try to kill as many weeds as possible, but do not go too far out of your way for just 1 weed (since you need to make it to Jas at 11:20 AM).
-- Meet Jas as she exits her house around 11:20 AM.
+- Meet Jas as she walks from her house to her swing starting at 11:20 AM.
-- Meet Haley as she walks towards Leah's house.
+- Meet Haley as she walks towards Leah's house passing it around 11:40 AM.
 - Go to town.
-- Check the two garbage cans next to Jodi's house + Haley's house.
+- Check the two garbage cans next to Jodi's house + Haley's house and clear weeds west of .
   - It is optimal to pause immediately after checking a garbage can.
 This avoids wasting time on backtracking in the case where the can drops an item and it flies in the opposite direction.
 (This is similar to the strategy where it is optimal to pause when a tree is falling down.)
-- Meet Emily inside of her house.
+- Meet Emily inside of her house as soon she leaves her room at 12:10 PM.
-- Meet Penny to the left of the graveyard.
+- Meet Penny sitting under the tree to the west of the graveyard.
+She leaves for home at 12:30 PM.
-- Meet Marnie outside of Pierre's General Store.
+- Meet Marnie walking from Pierre's General Store south.
+She arrives at Emily's door at about 12:30 PM.
 - Go to the beach.
 - Leave any beach foraging items on the ground.
 (We do not have the inventory space right now and we can just collect them on Spring 2.)
-- Meet Elliott outside of his cabin.
+- Meet Elliott standing south of his cabin near the fire ring.
 - Check for + hoe artifact spots.
 - Go to town.
 - If you got an artifact, donate it to the museum and claim the reward (250g).
 - Check the garbage cans next to the museum + blacksmith.
 - Meet Clint inside of the blacksmith.
-(When leaving the blacksmith, go to the right side.)
+(When leaving the blacksmith, go to the east side.)
 - Check the garbage can next to JojaMart.
 - Meet Pam + Sam + Shane inside of JojaMart.
 (Even though Sam & Shane are working, it still counts as meeting them.)
 - Clear the weeds north-west of JojaMart.
 - Meet Abigail on the bridge.
 - Meet Maru.
-(She is walking south to the benches.)
+(She is walking south from home past the bridge.
+She reaches the trailer at 2:50 PM and arrives at the benches at 3:20 PM.)
 - Check the garbage can next to Lewis' house.
-- Meet Evelyn + Caroline + Jodi + Vincent + Harvey west of Lewis' house.
+- Meet Evelyn (at the flowers), Caroline + Jodi (at the square), and Vincent + Harvey (north of Jodi's house).
 - Kill the weeds along the left side of the map by Harvey.
 - Meet Leah + Pierre inside of Pierre's General Store.
   - You have to go behind the counter to talk to Pierre.